golemfactory/clay/scripts/task_api_tests/task-api-readme.md

 #### app.format

-Output format for the blender render
+Output format for the blender render ( PNG, JPEG or EXR )

 #### app.compositing